serge-svg/java-lambdas-and-streams/streams/README.md

 * void forEach(Consumer <? super T> c) → runs the given consumer for each element in the stream.
 * T reduce (T identity, BinaryOperator<T> accumulator) → It is a reduction operation, which combines all elements in the Stream into a single T, starting with the identity given and by calling the accumulator with the previous accumulated value, and the current element.
 * Optional<T> reduce (BinaryOperator<T> accumluator) → It is a reduction operation, combining all the elements using the given accumulator, and returning an optional (empty if no elements)
-* '<U> U reduce(U identity, BiFunction <U , ? super T, U> accumulator, BinaryOperator<U> combiner)' → Combines all T in the stream into some U's, and then combines all those U's into a single one.
+* U reduce(U identity, BiFunction <U, ? super T, U> accumulator, BinaryOperator U combiner) → Combines all T in the stream into some U's, and then combines all those U's into a single one.
 It is a reduction, that makes sense mostly for parallel processing.
 * Collect →It is a reduction operation (a mutable reduction), may get complex.
 In next sessions